-i.
-Any disruptive student who is formally removed from the classroom by the classroom teacher shall be offered continued educational programming and activities by a certified teacher until the student is permitted to return to the classroom.
+- shall be offered continued educational programming and activities by a certified teacher until the student is permitted to return to the classroom. - 10.

-j.
 Each teacher must keep a complete log (on a District provided form) for all cases of formal removal of students from his or her class.
-The principal must keep a log of all formal removals of students from class.
+The principal must keep a log of all formal removals of students from class. - 11.

-k.
 Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
 Accordingly, no teacher may remove a student with a disability from his or her class until he or she has verified with the principal or the chairperson of the Committee on Special Education that the removal will not violate the student's right under state or federal law or regulation.